 - The normal entry route is by finding a Modern Apprenticeship with an employer.

-- You do not always need formal qualifications, but some subjects at National 4 or 5, including English, Maths and a technological subject would be useful.
+- You do not always need formal qualifications, but some employers ask for subjects at National 4 or 5 including English, Maths and a science or technological subject.

-- You usually have to take an aptitude test.
+- You usually have to sit an aptitude test as part of the application process.

 - A driving licence can be useful.